 - Above 120% AMI: 25% of eligible expense, up to $20,000

 All homeowners impacted by Hurricane Harvey should take the Harvey Recovery Survey at recovery.houstontx.gov or by phone at 832-393-0550.

 Program representatives are available in multiple languages to take questions and assist Houstonians in taking the survey.
 The survey takes less than 15 minutes and does not require documentation.

 Almost 20,000 residents have taken the Harvey Recovery Survey.
 As a result, about 5,000 homeowners have been invited to apply to HoAP and are working on an application or have completed their submission.

-Seventy-one percent of survey respondents potentially eligible for HoAP are low- to moderate-income as a result of extensive outreach effort in vulnerable neighborhoods.
+Seventy-one percent of survey respondents potentially eligible for HoAP are low- to moderate-income as a result of an extensive outreach effort in vulnerable neighborhoods.

 Almost $150 million is still available for reimbursements.

 2019 Houston/The Woodlands/Sugar Land Region HUD Maximum Annual Household Income Limits (Area Median Income)

 Funds for Harvey Recovery Programs are provided by the City of Houston and the Texas General Land Office through the U.S. Department of Housing and Urban Development’s Community Development Block Grant Program.